 Catering establishments often overlook the risks associated with chemicals used in commercial dishwashing, instead focusing their assessments on higher risk areas such janitorial and cleaning (where stronger chemicals such as bleach and drain un-blockers are often used).

-However, the detergents, rinse aids and renovator powders commonly used in commercial dishwashing or glass washing processes will often carry some level of hazard, particularly if not used or regulated appropriately.
+However, the detergents, rinse aids and renovator powders commonly used in commercial dishwashing or glass washing processes will often carry some level of hazard, mainly if not used or regulated appropriately.

 How Do I Find Out What Risks are Involved with Dishwasher Chemicals?

 We provide full and public access to COSHH safety data sheets for all glasswasher and dishwasher chemicals that we retail.
 These sheets are designed to provide direction, advice and clarification for staff, adhering to international standards for chemical safety data.
-Clear advice and direction is provided using the international COSHH symbols to help you understand the different hazards that staff could be exposed to during the dishwashing process.
+Clear guidance and instruction are provided using the international COSHH symbols to help you understand the different hazards that staff could be exposed to during the dishwashing process.

 What Do I Do with This Information?

 We advise that business owners and catering managers use this information to perform a risk assessment on their commercial dishwashing or glass washing process and put mitigating steps into place wherever necessary.
-This may involve introducing training for staff, displaying warning, hazard or chemical safety signs with in the washroom or installation of specialist tabling and accessories such as a COSHH cupboards.
+This may involve introducing training for staff, displaying a warning, hazard or chemical safety signs within the washroom or installation of specialist tabling and accessories such as a COSHH cupboard.